SQL LOWER Function

-Introduction to the SQL LOWER function
+Introduction to the SQL LOWER function #

 The SQL LOWER function converts all the characters in a string into lowercase.
-If you want to convert all characters in a string into uppercase, you should use the UPPER function.

-The following illustrates the syntax of the LOWER function.
+Here’s the syntax of the LOWER function:

-LOWER(string);Code language: SQL (Structured Query Language) (sql)
+LOWER(string)Code language: SQL (Structured Query Language) (sql)

-(1 row)Code language: SQL (Structured Query Language) (sql)
+sql tutorialCode language: SQL (Structured Query Language) (sql)

-See the following employees table in the sample database.
+We’ll use the following employees table in the sample database.

 employees table